qor/l10n/README.md

 ### Keep localized resources's fields syncing

-Add tag `l10n:"sync"` to those fields if you want they always sync with global record
+Add tag `l10n:"sync"` to the fields that you wish to always sync with the *global* record:

 ```go
 type Product struct {